dc-almeida/nomenclature/docs/user_guide/config.rst

           - hierarchy: [R5, R9, R10]

   processors:
+    country-processor:
-    country-processor: [ Model A, Model B ]
+      - models: [Model A, Model B]
+        hierarchies: [R5, R9]
+      - models: [Model C]
+        hierarchies: [R10]

-The country processor reads the imported R5/R9/R10 definitions from the region codelist and aggregates directly from countries to those regions.
-If one of those hierarchy levels is not present in the codelist, it is skipped.
+The country processor reads the selected definitions from the region codelist and aggregates directly from countries to those regions.
+If *hierarchies* is omitted, it defaults to ``[ R5, R9, R10 ]``.
+If a selected hierarchy is not present in the codelist, it is skipped.
+A model may occur in only one processor group.

 More details on the processor API can be found here: :doc:`../api/countryprocessor`.